ruralant/worldwidewest-point-and-click-shooting-game/README.md

 I spent most of the day working in the implementation of the second player but I was not able to solve the bug of the timer.

-Due to the problem with the bug, I am not on shedule anymore.
+Due to the problem with the bug, I was not on shedule anymore.

 --